 When?
 Please contact reception to find out when the next group is starting.

-The cost of the entire program is $2890.
+Details regarding the fee for 2021 will be updated shortly.
 The fee is payable in full prior to the commencement of the program.

 NDIS funding may be used if the family are self-managed or plan-managed.
-Please note that for participants with plan-managed NDIS there will be an out of pocket expense for the family.
+Please note that for participants with plan-managed NDIS there may be an out of pocket expense for the family.